mstuyts/ZoomToBelgium/README.md

 ## A button to zoom to any of the Belgian Municipalities in QGIS

 ## Een knop om naar één van de Belgische steden of gemeenten te zoomen in QGIS

-**This QGIS plugin isn't ready yet, but you can try it if you want to**

-The plugin was tested in QGIS 2.18.14 and QGIS 2.99 (master) on Windows 10 and it seems to work.
-Further testing is necessary.
+The plugin was tested in QGIS 2.18.14 and QGIS 2.99 (master) on Windows 10.

-**Deze QGIS plugin is nog niet helemaal klaar, maar je mag hem al proberen**

-Deze plugin is getest in QGIS 2.18.14 en QGIS 2.99 (master) op Windows 10 en hij lijkt te werken, maar moet nog verder getest worden.
+Deze plugin is getest in QGIS 2.18.14 en QGIS 2.99 (master) op Windows 10.

 ## How to install the plugin - Hoe installeer je deze plugin